Dispute NYC Parking Tickets For Free

 The average parking ticket in New York City costs between $45 and $125.

-Though this may seem like an insignificant amount by receiving only one parking ticket, the city of New York itself makes a lot more per capita.
+Though this may seem like an insignificant amount for a single parking ticket, the city of New York itself makes a lot cumulatively.

 According to Matador Network, New York City makes more than $500 million from parking infractions.